Sandy MacIver

-Alexandra Elena MacIver (born 18 June 1998) is a professional footballer who plays as a goalkeeper for National Women's Soccer League (NWSL) club Washington Spirit and the Scotland national team.
-She has previously played for Everton.
-MacIver represented England once in 2021 before switching her international allegiance to Scotland in 2023.
+Alexandra Elena MacIver (born 18 June 1998) is a professional footballer who plays as a goalkeeper for National Women's Soccer League (NWSL) club Washington Spirit.
+Born in England, she plays for the Scotland national team.
+She has previously played for Everton and Manchester City and played college soccer for the Clemson Tigers.
+MacIver represented England once (in 2021) before changing her international allegiance to Scotland in 2023.

 Club career

 Youth career

 MacIver began her youth career at Everton.
 On 1 June 2014, she appeared as a substitute in the FA Girls' Youth Cup final against Liverpool held at Stadium MK.
 Everton lost 1–0.
 In 2015, she moved to the academy at Manchester City.

 Clemson

 In 2016, MacIver moved to the United States on a soccer scholarship to play for Clemson Tigers of the ACC.
 She made four appearances in her freshman year.
 From her sophomore year onward she was Clemson's starter, starting 17 games in each of the following three seasons.
 On 19 October 2019 she registered her first career assist, in a game against Syracuse.